So, you’re thinking about getting TEFL qualified and embarking on the adventure of a lifetime? You’re in the right place!

 Support on the job

 How independent are you?
-This is something to consider as some employers offer more support than others – for example, it’s common in many Asian countries for accommodation to be included in your contract and to get assistance with the visa process.
-If this kind of support is important to you then it can help narrow down the countries where you would seek work and if it’s not it can open up some exciting places that may be off the beaten track and require a higher degree of independence!
+This is something to consider as some employers offer more support than others.
+For example, it’s common in certain Asian countries for accommodation to be included in your contract and to get assistance with the visa process.
+If this kind of support is important to you then it can help narrow down the countries where you would seek work – and if it’s not it can open up some exciting places that may be off the beaten track and require a higher degree of independence!

 A great option if you’re looking for lots of support during your first TEFL position is an internship.
-We run internships in Vietnam and Thailand, and both include your TEFL training, accommodation, living allowance, orientation and in-country support.
+We run a Semester Teaching Position in Vietnam, which includes full TEFL training, accommodation, living allowance, orientation and in-country support.

 Take a browse through our TEFL Jobs Centre to get an idea of what’s offered by employers in specific locations.